Night Train Lane

-Early life
+Early career

 Youth

 Lane was born in Austin, Texas, in April 1928.Ancestry.com.
 U.S., Social Security Applications and Claims Index, 1936-2007 [database on-line].
 Provo, UT, USA: Ancestry.com Operations, Inc., 2015.
 Listing date of birth as April 16, 1928.
 When he was three months old, he was abandoned by his birth parents, a prostitute and pimp.
 He was found, covered in newspapers, in a dumpster.
 Lane later recalled, "My father was called Texas Slim.
-I never saw him - I don't know if he's the one that told my mother to throw me away.
+I never saw him—I don't know if he's the one that told my mother to throw me away.
 A pimp told my mother I had to go.
 They put me in a trash can and took off.
 Some people heard me crying.
 They thought it was a cat."

 Lane was adopted and raised by Ella Lane, who also had four other children.
 As a youth in Austin, Lane grew up poor, busing tables at local hotels and shining shoes on Congress Avenue.
 He also helped his mother with a laundry business she ran out of the home.
 Lane became known as "Cue Ball" and later recalled how he acquired the nickname: "I was in a pool hall in 12th street.
 We were playing for money, maybe a dime.
 As soon as I made the eight ball, the other guy took off running.
 He didn't want to pay.
 I grabbed that cue ball and just as he made the corner I threw it and hit him upside the head.
 The guy didn't know what had hit him."

 Anderson High School

 Lane attended L.C.
 Anderson High School, Austin's segregated high school for African Americans.
 He played basketball and football and was a member of the school's 1945 and 1946 football teams.
-The 1945 team was runnerup in the Prairie View Interscholastic League, an association of black schools in Texas.
+The 1945 team was runner-up in the Prairie View Interscholastic League, an association of black schools in Texas.